raspberrypilearning/interactive-animation/en/step_4.md

 --- task ---

-Select your first sprite by clicking or tapping on it under the Stage.
+To select your first sprite, click or tap on it under the Stage.

 Click on the **Code** tab.